jmcorreia/Druid_SSB_Benchmark/README.md

 # Druid_SSB_Benchmark
-Every Scripts and Ingestion Tasks that were used to benchmark Druid performance, using SSB Benchmark.
+Every Scripts and Ingestion Tasks used to benchmark Druid performance, using SSB Benchmark.